zmcddn/coding-interview-guide/README.md

 > Hope this repo is helpful and best of luck to you!

-## How to use this repo
+## Preface 1: How to use this repo

 In this repo I'm going to show you how to get started for those who want to switch career, to improve the interviewing technics, or to revisit the fundamentals.

 - I'll build a systematic path for data structures, algorithms, and system design problems
-- I'll be giving resources that I learnt
 - I'll be sharing the tips and tricks on how to practice for the algorithms
-- I'll talk about various areas of software development
 - I'll be sharing the technics for answering Behavior Questions (BQs)
+- I'll be giving resources that I learnt
+- MAKE SURE YOU READ THE [QA SECTION](#appendix-1-question--answer)

 Most importantly, learning is a life long journey, and I'm still learning everyday.
 Hopefully you can learn with me, and I can help people getting into the field more easily